Ali Adnan Kadhim: Udinese

 On 1 July 2015, Adnan was announced as Udinese's new signing with a five-year contract.
 This made Adnan the first ever Iraqi player to play in the Serie A. He made his competitive debut for the club in a 3–1 victory against Novara in the Coppa Italia, and his Serie A debut came in a 1–0 win away to defending champions Juventus.
 Adnan scored his first goal for the club by a free kick against Genoa where the game ended in a 2–1 defeat for his side.
 Adnan became a fan favorite at Udinese and impressed when he played.
 He had an impressive debut season in the Serie A, but his chances were limited in his second season after the arrival of a new manager and he was linked with moves away from the Italian club.
 Adnan impressed when he did play for Udinese, but his chances were limited as he was mainly used as a bench player and he has been linked with multiple moves away from the club.

 Atalanta (loan)

-On 17 August 2018, Adnan joined Atalanta on a season-long loan, in a deal that saw Marco D'Alessandro moving to Udinese in exchange.
-After a dispute with the manager, Gasperini, he was told he'd be out of the manager's plans for the season.
+On 17 August 2018, Adnan joined Atalanta on a season-long loan, in a deal that saw Marco D'Alessandro moving to in exchange.
+After a dispute with the manager, Gasperini, he was told he would be out of the manager's plans for the season.
 Since the dispute occurred after the winter transfer market closed, he was forced to make a move to a league outside Europe to continue playing until the end of the season.

 Vancouver Whitecaps FC

-On 9 March 2019, Vancouver Whitecaps FC of Major League Soccer announced that they has secured a loan deal until the end of June, and made the transfer permanent in July 2019.
+On 9 March 2019, Vancouver Whitecaps FC of Major League Soccer announced that they had secured a loan deal until the end of June, and made the transfer permanent in July 2019.
 On 3 July 2021, Whitecaps FC and Adnan agreed to a mutual contract termination due to complications with his Visa.